Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Update: Talking about migrations, have you made the switch to GA4?
 Here’s why you should:

-• Flexibility and accuracy when tracking user behavior
+• Flexibility and accuracy when tracking user behaviour

 • Much more data feedback and insights